saferpay/jsonapi/texts/ContainerDictionary.md

 	</span>
 </td>
 <td class="col-sm-8">
-	<div style="padding-bottom: 10px">Id generated by merchant-system, for debugging-purposes.
-Should be unique for each individual request made, however it must not change, if a specific request is retried, due to an error.
+	<div style="padding-bottom: 10px">Id generated by merchant system, for debugging purposes.
+Should be unique for each new request.
+If a request is retried due to an error, use the same request id.
 In this case, the <strong>RetryIndicator</strong> should be increased instead, to indicate a subsequent attempt.</div>
 	<i class="small text-muted">
 Id[1..50]<br />
 					<span>Example: 33e8af17-35c1-4165-a343-c1c86a320f3b</span>